DevDecoder/DynamicXml/README.md

 # DynamicXml

-Convenience extension method that converts any `XObject` into a `dynamic` for easy access.
+Convenience extension method that converts any `XObject` into a `dynamic` for easy access, combined with a powerful XML filter.

 # Installation